Sn0wAlice/Cassys/README.md

 ## Args

+### DNS
 - `--debug`
      - Activate the debug mode
 - `--countryForce`
      - Force user to pass by country restriction

 # TODO

 - Detect IPV4 - IPV6 for ip restriction
 - IP country caches

-- DNS analyse to detect Other DNS serveur on the private network
+- DNS analyse to detect Other DNS server on the private network